knative/release/PROCEDURES.md

 - ✅ [post release](#post-release)

 Most of the above steps are automated.
-In some noted exceptions, it might be necessary to perform some of them manually.cl
+In some noted exceptions, it might be necessary to perform some of them manually.

 For some repos, there might also be additional validations, or steps that need to be skipped.
 These exceptions are documented where they apply.